Risk

 Risk Control Hierarchy

+The device overheats during extended use.
+Engineering's proposed control: a warning label.
+"Do not use for more than 30 minutes continuously."
 Users will ignore it.
 They'll use it for 45 minutes because they're almost done.
-The label absolves the company on paper while patients get burned.
+The label absolves the company on paper while the patient gets burned.

 Capabilities